Skip to contents

 • max.cpi: integer of the maximum estimated cohort production interval for adjusting annual production estimates using the size-frequency method

 • pb: numeric of the production to biomass (PB) ratio for the specific taxa.
 This can take three forms 1) a single value, 2) a vector of values the same length as bootNum, and 3) a string of a distribution to randomly sample, not including the n = (e.g., ‘rnorm(mean = 5, sd = 0.5)’, ‘runif(min = 3, max = 8)’).
 The function will automatically sample the bootNum values.
-Fair warning: We suggest you explicitly name the parameters in the function call string.
-Possible unwanted and unknown things may happen otherwise.
+Warning: Currently, you must explicitly name the parameters in the distribution call string (e.g., mean, sd, min, max).
+Possible unwanted and unknown things will happen otherwise.
 The tests for this feature are still under development, it will not reject any nonsensical values (e.g, negative, NA, or Inf).
-If your distribution samples negative values you will get negative productions estimates–at least until the min.growth feature is implemented.
+If your distribution samples negative values you will get negative production estimates.
+At least until the min.growth feature is implemented.

-• min.growth: a minimal value of production to assign when density is >0 and production estimates for a taxon are <0.
+• min.growth: a minimal growth rate value of g_d to assign when density is >0 and growth estimates for a taxon are <0.
+This is currently not implemented, but is kept for future use.

 • notes: notes for researcher use.
 This column will be maintained in output summaries.